fyupeng/rpc-netty-framework/README.md

 In order to avoid this situation, it is recommended that all `PoJo` and `VO` classes must rewrite the `toString` method.
 In fact, all entities of the return type of the real business methods must rewrite the `toString` method.

+If the return body has nested complex objects, all complex objects must rewrite `toString`.
+As long as the `toString` method of different objects but the same content prints the same information, the data integrity detection will not be false.

 - RegisterFailedException

 Throws an exception `Failed to register service Exception`